ashish-yadav11/dsblocks/README.md

 at `blocks.h` file.
 Functions defined in `util.c` might prove helpful when adding your own blocks.

-> * The provided blocks and helpers are what I personally use.
+> The provided blocks and helpers are what I personally use.
 They may or may
 > not work for others.
 They are mainly provided for suggestion purposes.
-> * Colors and icons for the blocks are defined in `util.h` and at the top of
->   each block file.

 # Colored output and Clickability